bartificer/programming-by-stealth/docs/pbs17.md

 ## ‘Un-Plain’ Objects

-Plain objects are a sub-set of all objects.
+Plain objects are a subset of all objects.
 What makes them plain is that they only contain data, that is to say, literals, arrays, and other plain objects.
 Once you add something to an object that is not a literal, array, or plain object, it ceases to be a plain object.

 The most obvious thing you can add to objects other than literals, arrays, or plain objects are functions.
-As soon as you add a function to an object, is ceases to be plain.
+As soon as you add a function to an object, it ceases to be plain.

 Thanks to JSON, plain objects have become a big thing in JavaScript, but they are actually the exception rather than the norm.

-Philosophically, object oriented programming is about bundling data and the code that manipulates that data, into a single entity.
+Philosophically, object oriented programming is about bundling data, and the code that manipulates that data, into a single entity.
 For example, in JavaScript the `.forEach()` function comes bundled with an array, giving you the data, and a function for manipulating that data, all contained in a single object.

 When you add a function to an object, that function can access the object it belongs to with the keyword `this`.
-When you see `this`, mentally think of it as `"the object this function belongs to"`. `this` allows a function attached to an object to access the data within the object, and, to invoke other functions that are also attached to the object.
+When you see `this`, mentally think of it as `"the object this function belongs to"`. `this` allows a function attached to an object to access the data within the object, and to invoke other functions that are also attached to the object.

 We’ll start with a really simple example – an object to represent a counter.